Decking Design Considerations

 Let There Be Light

-Some spaces welcome the sun – beach and poolside locations come to mind – exactly where decking with our industry-leading fade & stain warranty comes in handy.
+Some garden spaces welcome the sun – beach and poolside locations come to mind – exactly where decking with our industry-leading fade & stain warranty comes in handy.
 So you’ll never suffer a summer’s worth of fade marks where the table and doormat used to be.

 Throw Me Some Shade

 Trex can easily work around existing trees or wooded lots to maximise your garden’s natural shade.
-Alternately, installing a gazebo or pergola can shoo away the sun over seating areas or dining tables while adding drama to your landscape.
+Alternately, installing a gazebo or pergola can shoo away the sun over decking seating areas or dining tables while adding drama to your landscape.

-Entrances & Exits
+Deck Entrances & Exits

-Building a low-lying deck amidst landscaping at the end of your yard, for example, creates a new area of interest, while building a deck over difficult terrain can turn a mud pit into your garden’s greatest feature.
+Building a low-lying deck amidst landscaping at the end of your yard, for example, creates a new area of interest, while designing a deck over difficult terrain can turn a mud pit into your garden’s greatest feature.

 Multiple Access Points

 Multi-level and wraparound deck configurations accommodate lots of friends, invite intrigue, and can create beautiful upstairs / downstairs entry points to both the house and the garden, often making stairs and railing the focal point of your space.
-Trex® Outdoor Lighting installed along railing and into stair risers keeps night walks safe and amps the drama.
+Trex® Outdoor Lighting installed along the railing and into stair risers keeps night walks safe and amps the drama.

 Single Access Point

-When your property allows only one exit point from the house, consider a doorway from the kitchen for an easy path to and from the fridge.
+When your property allows only one exit point from the house, consider planning a doorway from the kitchen for an easy path to and from the fridge.
 And only one staircase?
-Build on a corner or consider a narrow-to-wide design and line with potted plants.
+Build on a corner or consider a narrow-to-wide decking design and line with potted plants.